apokryphus/advanced-combat-system/README.md

 ### || Weapons ||
-Depending on which version of the mod you install, the player will have slightly different weapons.
+Depending on whether `Static Weapons` or `Evolving Weapons` are selected in the `Armiger Mode Menu` or the `Focus Mode Menu`, the player will have slightly different weapons.
 These are purely cosmetic changes, and do not have any impact on gameplay.

 - Igni sign will always show the actual/real weapon equipped by the player.

-- For `mod_ACS_STATIC_WEAPONS`:
+- For `STATIC WEAPONS`:
    - Quen is Olgierd's sabre, Axii is Eredin's sword, Yrden is Imlerith's hammer.
-   -  Both silver and steel versions are the same weapon.
    -  Weapons do not change how they look based upon weapon level and/or rarity.

-- For `mod_ACS_EVOLVING_WEAPONS`:
+- For `EVOLVING WEAPONS`:
    - Weapon level and/or rarity will change how each of the weapons look.
    - There are different silver and steel versions of each weapon, dependent upon if Geralt is holding a silver or steel weapon.